openstack-attic/image-api/README.rst

 This repository contains the RESTful API information for the OpenStack Image Service, also known as Glance.
 The Glance project provides services for discovering, registering, and retrieving virtual machine images.
-The Image Service has a RESTful API that allows querying of VM image metadata as well as retrieval of the actual image.
+The Image Service provides a RESTful API that allows querying of VM image metadata as well as retrieval of the actual image.

 VM images made available through Glance can be stored in a variety of